MicrosoftDocs/defender-docs/defender-endpoint/mac-resources.md

 ## Configure Defender for Endpoint using the command line

-Important tasks, such as controlling product settings and triggering on-demand scans, can be done from the command line:
+Important tasks, such as controlling product settings and triggering on-demand scans, can be done by using the command line:

 |Group|Scenario|Command|
 |---|---|---|